-The problem of being unable to sign-in to iMessage and FaceTime could be due to a variety of reasons, ranging from problems with Apple servers to incorrect iMessage Settings or just because iMessage happens to be such a glitchy service.
+The problem of being Unable to Sign-in to iMessage and FaceTime could be due to a variety of reasons, ranging from incorrect iMessage Settings to problems with iMessage service.

-If none of the methods work, you can either Create a New Apple ID or contact Apple Support and ask them if your Apple ID has been blocked or placed on special status (“challenged” state)
+If none of these methods work, you can either Create a New Apple ID or contact Apple Support and find out if your Apple ID has been blocked or placed on special status.

 The most commonly recommended solution for problem with iMessage and FaceTime is to make sure that your iPhone can automatically set its Date and Time.

-To check, tap on Settings > General > Date & Time.
+1. Go to Settings > General > tap on Date & Time.